-According to the Association For the Return of the Maqdala Ethiopian Treasures (AFROMET), only 10 of the 468 items known to have been seized at Maqdala have been returned, with about 80 of those items kept in the British Museum’s collection including a number of tabots believed by Ethiopian Christians to be the dwelling place of God on earth, a symbol of the Ark of the Covenant.
+According to the Association For the Return of the Maqdala Ethiopian Treasures (AFROMET), only 10 of the 468 items known to have been seized at Maqdala have been returned.
+However, about 80 of those items are in the British Museum’s collection.
+This includes a number of tabots believed by Ethiopian Christians to be the dwelling place of God on earth—a symbol of the Ark of the Covenant.

-The Ethiopian government’s claim to the items was denied by the museum, but the Museum’s Director, Tristam Hunt, suggested a compromise in an interview with UK’s Guardian: “The speediest way, if Ethiopia wanted to have these items on display, is a long-term loan…that would be the easiest way to manage it.”
+The Ethiopian government’s claim to the items was denied by the museum.
+However, the Museum’s Director, Tristam Hunt, suggested a compromise in an interview with UK’s Guardian.
+In Hunt’s opinion, “The speediest way, if Ethiopia wants to have these items on display, is a long-term loan…that would be the easiest way to manage it.”